 Therefore, coders will always be in demand, especially now more than ever.
 People with skills in CSS, HTML, and PHP, etc. will especially be in high demand.
 So coding skill is extremely valuable.

 2. Digital Marketing: Businesses that have had some of their work done online, will now be motivated to shift even more towards that side.
-Before the pandemic, the transition towards digital marketing was just an option, now it will become a necessity.
+Before the pandemic, the transition toward digital marketing was just an option, now it will become a necessity.

 4. Project Management: With all the new transitions and large projects we have or haven’t discussed so far, companies will need project managers to make the processes smoother and more efficient.
 Project managers will not only have to work face to face with people but also virtually.
 Even for someone with his own business, this skill is a very valuable asset.